m8ttyB/secretmustache/source/posts/2015/06/boulder_qa_meetup.rst

 :date: 2015-06-22
 :category: Blog
 :tags: testing, mozilla
-:excerpt: I recently visited with a group of software testers up in Boulder, Colorado to discuss peoples thoughts and feelings about Continuous Delivery.
+:excerpt: I recently visited with a group of software testers up in Boulder, Colorado to discuss peoples' thoughts and feelings about Continuous Delivery.
 The trip highlighted that this conversation still covers unfamiliar ground among software developers and testers alike.

 .. image:: /images/2015/06/boulder_flatirons.jpg